Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.1 Rigid bodies and rotational dynamics.md

 $$I = \sum mr^2$$

 ## B.1.3 Torque ( $\tau$ ) - the turning effect of the force
+Torque is a measure of how much a force acting on an object causes that object to rotate.
 ***Equation***:
 Torque of a force = force $\times$ perpendicualr distance from the line of action the force to a point.